-Business description: We are a moto-inspired skin and beard care brand that handcrafts our products with love in Portland.
+We are a moto-inspired skin and beard care brand that handcrafts our products with love in Portland.
 Our balms and face & beard oils include unique ingredients that nourish your skin, tame your beard and preserve your good looks!
-We take great pride in using only responsibly sourced organic, wild harvested and Oregon made ingredients and in using environmentally conscious business practices.
+We take great pride in using only responsibly sourced organic, wild harvested and Oregon-made ingredients and in using environmentally conscious business practices.

 |"Building a business during the pandemic has been very lonely.
 The advising and the virtual meetups have been most valuable to me.
 Knowing that I am not alone gets me through dark moments when I am full of self-doubt and wondering what the hell I am doing."|

-What types of services did you receive and/or in which programs did you participate?
 I participated in the 10-week Small Business Builders program in the Fall of 2019.
 Later I benefited from 1:1 advising to make business decisions.
-The best part of the advising was the emotional support right after I lost my job and getting connected to other SBDC staff with specific expertise I needed like financing, marketing, product development, and preparing my products for wholesale.
+The best part of the advising was the emotional support right after I lost my job and getting connected to other SBDC staff.
+They came with specific expertise I needed like financing, marketing, product development, and preparing my products for wholesale.
 Since the pandemic, I’ve also participated in several virtual SBDC meetups with other small business owners and have found a community of people experiencing similar challenges.
 I’ve learned a lot from other business owners who have figured out how to use social media and take their businesses online during the pandemic.

-What are your plans moving forward as the state of Oregon prepares to reopen?
-I’m focused on getting onto wholesale websites, approaching retailers to carry my line, and building my brand on Instagram’s visual platform with pictures, text, colors, ideas and videos in a cohesive way.
+I’m focused on getting onto wholesale websites, approaching retailers to carry my line, and building my brand on Instagram’s visual platform with pictures, text, colors, ideas, and videos in a cohesive way.
 I’m also focused on building community.
 Otherwise, this experience is very lonely.

 Portland has a very strong network of neighborhood and business associations, business owners and others who are deeply invested in maintaining a strong and vibrant small business community.
 It is powerful to see businesses supporting each other and people sharing what and who they know without hesitation to help someone out.
 It’s also powerful to see many businesses speaking up and taking action against racism to support the Black Lives Matter movement.
 It’s inspiring to see people taking risks and doing better.